 Our process involves procurement, smart energy use, solar generation, storage opportunities, and monitoring/reporting.
-The benefits of installing rooftop solar and minimising waste are both financial and ethical.
+The benefits of installing rooftop solar and minimising energy waste are both financial and ethical.

 After analysing the situation, Leading Edge Energy suggested rooftop solar as an effective way to reduce costs and regain control.